 "I have a hard enough time getting my four children to attend Sunday Mass without you preaching the beauty of sleeping later on the Lord's Day."

 "I can't blame them."
-Sleeping late was my favorite refuge from religion.
+Sleeping late had been my favorite refuge from religion as a teenager.

-Two parents had overheard my discourse against organized religion and the father said, "Our 10 year-old son is a non-believer."
+Two parents had overheard my discourse against organized religion and the father said, "Our ten year-old son is a non-believer."

 "And you want him to be a believer?"

-"No, we were wondering if you could you talk to him, so he knows he’s not alone.”
-The mother was concerned about her son's divorce from the norm.
+"No, we were wondering if you could you talk to him, so he knows he’s not alone.” said the mother, despite her obvious concern her son's divorce from the norm.

 "Are you believers?"